evanhockings/QuantumACES.jl/paper/paper.md

 QuantumACES is a Julia [@bezanson_julia_2017] package for designing, simulating, and performing scalable Pauli noise characterisation experiments for quantum computers.
 Noise in quantum devices is the key obstacle to large-scale quantum computation.
-Consequently, quantum computers will require fault-tolerant architectures that replace physical qubits and operations with redundantly-encoded logical equivalents, which entails regularly measuring the parity checks of quantum error correcting codes [@shor_faulttolerant_1996; @gottesman_introduction_2010; @aliferis_introduction_2013].
+Consequently, quantum computers will require fault-tolerant architectures that replace physical qubits and operations with redundantly encoded logical equivalents, which entails regularly measuring the parity checks of quantum error correcting codes [@shor_faulttolerant_1996; @gottesman_introduction_2010; @aliferis_introduction_2013].
 Decoders process the resulting error syndrome data and attempt to infer the most likely underlying physical errors in the quantum device.
 Subsequently, they determine correction operations that attempt to preserve logical information.
 The noise estimates produced by QuantumACES can inform decoders of the likelihood of physical error configurations in a quantum device [@tuckett_faulttolerant_2020; @chen_calibrated_2022; @sundaresan_demonstrating_2023; @tiurev_correcting_2023; @higgott_improved_2023], enabling noise-aware decoding.
-They can also be used to generate simulated data for training more accurate decoders, such as [@bausch_learning_2024], verify appropriate device calibration, and inform the co-design of quantum error correcting codes, decoders, fault-tolerant circuits, and quantum devices.
+They can also be used to generate simulated data for training more accurate decoders, such as in [@bausch_learning_2024], to verify appropriate device calibration, and to inform the co-design of quantum error correcting codes, decoders, fault-tolerant circuits, and quantum devices.

 QuantumACES designs experiments to characterise Pauli noise in stabiliser circuits within the framework of averaged circuit eigenvalue sampling (ACES) [@flammia_averaged_2022], following the theory and protocol outlined in [@hockings_scalable_2025].
 Stabiliser circuits are a restricted class of quantum circuits that admit efficient classical simulation [@aaronson_improved_2004; @gottesman_stabilizer_1997], including with Pauli noise.